rudolfoborges/pdf2go/README.md

 # pdf2go

-A golang library for converting PDF to text and html.
+A simple Golang library for converting PDF to text and html.

 ## Installation